infomofo/blog/about.md

 permalink: /about/
 ---

-This is the blog of infomofo.com

-I'm running jekyll and hosting on github.
+My blog is generated with jekyll and hosted on github.
+I've also added the jekyll-archives plugin.

 Find more about it [here](http://blog.thecoderecipe.com/articles/jekyll/2015/11/30/jekyll.html)